BheemankarVijay/youtube-clone-tailwindcss/README.md

 This project is a **fully responsive YouTube UI clone** built using **Tailwind CSS**.

-The goal of this project was to **master real-world responsive layouts** without relying on tutorials.
+The goal of this project was to **master real-world responsive layouts**

 ### 🎯 Key Focus Areas
 - Layout structure (Header, Sidebar, Main, Footer)